henriksommerfeld/blog-hugo/content/article/2020-06-14-hugo-developing/index.md

           slackWebhookUrl: ${{ secrets.LIGHTHOUSE_CHECK_WEBHOOK_URL }}
 {{</code>}}

-As you can see from my workflow file above, I get a notification in Slack (I have a personal workspace) when the canary release is deployed and when a [Lighthouse](https://developers.google.com/web/tools/lighthouse) audit is completed (after the Cypress tests).
+As you can see from my workflow file above, I get a notification in [Slack][5] (I have a personal workspace) when the canary release is deployed and when a [Lighthouse](https://developers.google.com/web/tools/lighthouse) audit is completed (after the Cypress tests).
 If I've made changes to the look and feel (like a CSS change), I naturally take a look at the deployed canary release, but if not, I'll just go ahead and merge (which triggers a deploy to the live site).

 One thing to say about the Lighthouse audits is that they are of questionable value for the canary releases.
 The performance score is always lower on the first page load, so you need to load at least two pages to get a fair result.
 Secondly, the SEO score won't say much since the canary release is purpously blocked from indexing and has a different URL than the canonical URL set for the site.
 For this reason, I run a Lighthouse audit on the live site as well.
 In this case I can't wait for a 200 response, so I'll just wait a bit longer than a deploy normally takes and run the audit after that.